 US Tourist Visa is one of the most desired visa of Filipinos, maybe the world.
 It’s not easy to acquire because of the US Gov’s general paranoia, but I love it that they may grant you 10-year multiple-entry visa.
 I got my 10 year multiple visa in 2009 and was useful during my 2011 trip around the world as it allowed me a lot of flexibility.
 It also let me instantly confirm an invitation to Visit Guam in 2017.

 This blog post on first time application of US Tourist visa for Filipinos will follow my dad’s application.
-He has no general interest to visit the US mainland, but I wanted my family to visit Guam for holiday.
+If you are looking to renew your US VISA via dropbox, I’ve written a post dedicated to that.

 If you require visa for working, studying, marrying, transit etc, please check out the official US VISA APPLICATION website for the respective requirements.